 By Thailand specialist Rebecca

-There is plenty to keep the whole family entertained on a trip in Thailand, regardless of age.
-From spending time exploring its busy cities, to cooking lessons and kayaking in one of the country's excellent national parks.
+There’s plenty to keep the whole family entertained on a trip to Thailand, regardless of age — from spending time exploring its busy cities to cooking lessons and getting up close and personal with the resident elephants.

 You can explore the length and breadth of Thailand easily, whether hopping on an internal flight or, more intrepidly, aboard a train.
-And, it’s easy to tailor activities to fit with the ages of your children.
+I suggest splitting your time between Bangkok, Chiang Mai, and one of the beach resorts in the south, taking each destination at your own pace.

 Elephant experiences for families in Thailand

 Elephants are one of the biggest draws for families on vacation in Thailand.
-There are a number of initiatives — for whom conservation is the byword — that offer a very close-up experience with these majestic, docile creatures.
+There are a number of initiatives that I particularly recommend due to their ethical conservation efforts.
+They offer close-up experiences with these docile creatures while keeping animal welfare front of mind (for that reason, they don’t offer elephant rides).

 Cooking lessons in Thailand

-Chiang Mai is renowned for its food, and here you can take part in our Thai for a day experience.
+Chiang Mai is renowned for its food, and here you can take part in a Thai cooking experience that also gives you a glimpse into the daily life of a local family.

-Spend half a day with local, English-speaking Mr Prapat and his family, shopping for fresh produce at the market before joining them in their home to learn their traditional cooking techniques as you prepare a delicious home-cooked lunch together (which will vary depending on the time of year and the availability of ingredients in the market).
+Spend half a day with Mr Prapat and his family, shopping for fresh produce at the market before joining them in their home to learn traditional cooking techniques.
+Together, you’ll prepare a delicious home-cooked lunch, which will vary depending on the time of year you visit and the freshest ingredients available in the market.

 Staying with a local hill tribe

-Living among a traditional tribe and discovering what rural life in Thailand really entails is truly enriching.
-Two of my preferred options for families are Lanjia Lodge, overlooking the Mekong River on the Laos/Thailand border near Chiang Rai (an hour and 45-minute flight from Bangkok), and Lisu Lodge, an hour and a half’s drive outside Chiang Mai.
+Living among a traditional tribe and discovering what rural life in Thailand really entails can be an enriching family experience.
+My preferred option for families is Lisu Lodge, an hour and a half’s drive from Chiang Mai.

-The ethos of both lodges is to preserve the ancient cultures of the local communities of tribes, while allowing visitors to participate in their lifestyle in a positive way.
+The ethos of the lodge is to preserve the cultures and traditions of the local community while allowing visitors to get a personal insight in their lifestyle.

 You’re hosted by the local hill tribe and sleep in a traditional stilted house.
 Meals are cooked by your hosts — there’s no menu, you’re simply invited to sit cross-legged on the floor and served what seems like a banquet of food.

-I’d recommend a one-night stay at Lisu Lodge, where outdoor activities such as mountain biking and rafting (along a gentle river) abound.
-In the evening, you spend time with the tribe’s shaman, who’ll teach you and your family about the tribe’s culture and traditions.
+I’d recommend staying here for a night or two so you can make the most of the outdoor activities, such as mountain biking and rafting along the gentle river.
+In the evening, you can spend time with the tribe’s shaman, who’ll teach you and your family about the community’s culture and traditions.

 Camping at Elephant Hills in the rainforest

-Elephant Hills in Khao Sok National Park, in the south of Thailand, is my recommended family “camping” experience.
+Elephant Hills in Khao Sok National Park, in the south of Thailand, is my recommended family ‘camping’ experience.
+It’s located a three-hour drive from Phuket, so you can easily tie it into the beach portion of your trip if you’re staying on the west coast.

-The lake is 98 feet deep and perfectly still, and you can swim in it straight from your tent’s own private deck.
-The wildlife is more prevalent here, too, though seeing wild elephants is a rarity.
+The lake is 30 m (98 ft) deep and perfectly still, and you can swim in it straight from your tent’s own private deck.
+The wildlife is more prevalent here, too.
+Seeing wild elephants is a rarity, but you can meet the elephants that reside in the park’s sanctuary.

 Thailand’s best beaches for families

-Thailand’s beaches are accessible year round and accommodation options are endless.
+Thailand’s beaches are accessible year round and there are plenty of stays to suit families of all ages and sizes.
 While the Khao Lak on the Andaman Coast (Thailand's west coast) is better during November to March, families traveling during July and August should visit the Gulf of Thailand to the east.

 Khao Lak

 On Thailand’s west coast, Khao Lak is a personal favorite.
-A one and a half hour’s drive north of Phuket, this is a quiet and unspoilt area with fewer visitors.
+A one and a half hour’s drive north of Phuket, this is a quiet and unspoiled area with fewer visitors.

-The property is only a short walk from Khao Lak town, which has many local restaurants serving delicious and authentic Thai food.
+The property is only a short walk from Khao Lak town, which has many local restaurants serving authentic Thai food.

 Koh Samui

-Vacations to Koh Samui are an inspired choice for families.
-While the main resorts can be quite commercialized and busy, you escape this by heading to the north of the island.
+While the main resorts in Koh Samui can be quite commercialized and busy, you can escape this by heading to the north of the island.

 Just a 40-minute car journey from Koh Samui airport lies a stretch of golden sand known as Bophut Beach.
 All of the resorts here are beachfront and the shallow waters tempt children of all ages to paddle around or swim in safety.

 Anantara Bophut on the bay is my recommended option for families.
 Designed in true Thai style, suites are large and the interconnecting rooms ensure everyone has their own space.
-The hotel also offers a kids’ club, cookery classes and great service.
+The hotel also offers a kids’ club and family-friendly cookery classes.

 Room options include garden villas, ocean pool residences that feature their own pool and kitchenette area, and four-bedroom villas, all of which are great options depending on your budget.

-Most hotels provide Western options alongside their classic Thai dishes.
-Restaurant staff will always ask how spicy you’d like your food.
+Most hotels provide a range of international meal options alongside their classic Thai dishes, and restaurant staff will always ask how spicy you’d like your food.
 You can request no spice at all, if you wish.

 Best time to visit Thailand with your family

-Although the busiest season runs from November to March as this has the driest weather across the country, Thailand is suitable most of the year thanks to its microclimates.
+Although the busiest (and driest) season runs from November to March, Thailand is suitable most of the year thanks to its microclimates.

 Read our full guide about the best time to visit Thailand.